Kavanaugh confirmation derailed by sexual misconduct allegations: A list of his accusers

 Taylor Foy, a spokesperson for Grassley, told Fox News that lawyers for the committee are reviewing Swetnick’s declaration.

-Kavanaugh previously has denied these allegations after Avenatti first revealed some of the details earlier this week.
-When asked Monday during a Fox News interview about the claim he and high school friend Mark Judge had plied women with drugs and alcohol at parties so other men could gang rape them, Kavanaugh called the accusation "totally false and outrageous."

-Fox News’ Andrew O'Reilly, Samuel Chamberlain, Gregg Re and The Associated Press contributed to this report.
+Fox News’ Samuel Chamberlain, Mike Emanuel, Andrew O'Reilly, Gregg Re and The Associated Press contributed to this report.